cda-tum/mqt-predictor/README.md

 # MQT Predictor: Automatic Prediction of Good Compilation Paths
-MQT Predictor is a framework to create a software tool suggesting a compilation path to use for an arbitrary quantum circuit according to the user's needs.
+MQT Predictor is a framework to create a software tool suggesting a compilation options to use for an arbitrary quantum circuit according to the user's needs.
+This software can be used in two ways:
+1) User-specific instantiation
+2) Usage of the pre-trained model used in the experimental evaluations of the corresponding [Paper](#references)

 # Guide